Guide to the individual coverage HRA (ICHRA)

 No contribution or participation requirements

 Unlike other HRAs, the ICHRA has no minimum or maximum employer contribution limits, so you can offer your employees as little or as much as you choose.
-What’s more, there are no participation requirements in order to offer an ICHRA, so you don’t need to have a certain number of employees enrolled in the benefit in order to offer it.
+This allows you to customize it to fit your budget while eliminating annual rate hikes.

 With an ICHRA, reimbursements are free of payroll taxes for the employer and free of income taxes for the employee.
-That means ICHRA funds don’t need to be reported as income on employees’ taxes at the end of the year.
+That means you don’t need to report ICHRA funds as income on employees’ W-2s at the end of the year.

 How does an ICHRA work?